Skip to content

 Definition

 A GL period or timing error occurs when the general ledger includes charges in a CAM reconciliation period even though the service date, invoice date, accrual period, or posting context belongs to a different year.
-Commercial tenants are normally billed for operating expenses incurred during the reconciliation year.
+Commercial real estate clients are normally billed for operating expenses incurred during the reconciliation year.
 Timing mistakes can shift prior-year costs into the current year, accelerate future-year work, duplicate accrual reversals, or include late-posted invoices without a matching exclusion from the earlier period.
 These errors are common when landlords close books manually, move invoices across periods, or reconcile CAM from spreadsheets rather than a controlled recovery module.
 This rule looks beyond the summary statement and reads ledger dates, descriptions, and period references to identify charges that may not belong in the billed year.
 The finding helps tenants ask whether the item was accrued, reversed, billed previously, or intentionally included under the lease.

 CAM is period-specific.
 Charges from the wrong service year can inflate the reconciliation even when the expense category itself is allowed.